Humans, not places,

 - removing spiders from the bath tub

-Memories start off fresh and the pain eases up as time goes on, but you still want to remember your father forever.
+Memories start off fresh and the pain eases up as time goes on, but you still want to remember your loved one forever.

-There are other personal ways you can remember your father such as:
+There are other personal ways you can remember them such as:

 - keeping photographs in your wallet

-- making a playlist of his favourite songs
+- making a playlist of their favourite songs

-The secret to remembering your father everyday is to carry his memories with you in a way that only you will know what the true meaning is.
+The secret to remembering your loved one is to carry their memories with you in a way that only you will know what the true meaning is.

 You can have this with a simple reliquary or keepsake.
-Something that holds remains, momentos, fabric or pieces of that watch he loved so much.
+Something that holds remains, momentos, fabric or something so special that connects you two together.

-This can be a difficult process for you and I’d like to remove as much of that burden as possible with a free consultation to learn more about you and your father and to come up with some ideas that are tailored to your style.
+This can be a difficult process for you and I’d like to remove as much of that burden as possible with a free consultation to learn more about you and your loved one and to come up with some ideas that are tailored to your style.